InvadingOctopus/comedot/Conventions.md

-# Godoctopus Code & Framework Conventions
+# Comedot Code & Framework Conventions

 I come from Swift so I hate underscores and love camelCase.
 This framework follows the Swift API Design Guidelines unless when it's highly inconvenient within Godot: